Skip to content

 • You and those responsible for maths provision at your institution will review your practice and programme

-• You and those responsible for maths provision at your institution will aim to ensure trainees have some understanding of designing lessons informed by mastery principles
+• You will aim to ensure trainees develop an understanding of designing lessons informed by teaching for mastery principles

-• Maths Hubs leaders will have a dynamic awareness of the local needs of ECTs and schools
+• Maths Hubs leaders will develop a dynamic awareness of the local needs of early career teachers and schools

-• Maths Hubs leaders will ensure there is regular opportunity for collaboration and professional discussion of practices across ITT providers and that this dialogue informs hub work
+• Maths Hubs leaders will ensure regular opportunities for collaboration and professional discussion across ITT providers, with this dialogue informing hub work